Skip to main content

 Rowland K. Rebele Gallery (212)

-Bernice “Bingo” Bing was a queer Chinese American artist, community arts organizer, and arts administrator active in the Bay Area from the 1960s until her death in 1996.
-In the large-scale, gestural paintings that defined her oeuvre, Bing combined features of Bay Area Abstract Expressionism and traditional Chinese calligraphy and landscape painting, creating emotive works attuned to color and movement.
+Bernice “Bingo” Bing was a queer Chinese American artist, community arts organizer, and arts administrator active in the Bay Area from the 1950s until her death in 1998.
+In the large-scale, gestural paintings that defined her oeuvre, Bing combined features of expressive abstraction, traditional Chinese calligraphy, and landscape painting to create emotive works attuned to color and movement.
 This single, small-gallery installation highlights material from the Bernice Bing papers and is presented by the Cantor’s Asian American Art Initiative (AAAI).
 The installation features a selection of highlights from the archive from the late 1960s to the early 1990s, examining Bing’s use of art and writing as tools for self-exploration and discovery.

 Archive Room: Lynn Hershman Leeson is curated by Maggie Dethloff, Assistant Curator of Photography and New Media.